Larry Kennedy (politician)

-Larry Ronald Kennedy (born November 8, 1949, in Perth-Andover, New Brunswick) is a politician in the province of New Brunswick, Canada.
+Larry Ronald Kennedy (November 8, 1949 – March 24, 2026) was a Canadian politician in the province of New Brunswick.

+Life and career

 Kennedy studied at the University of New Brunswick in Fredericton where he earned a Bachelor of Science before going on to earn his Doctor of Medicine degree from Dalhousie University in Halifax, Nova Scotia.

-Kennedy served as a village councillor for Perth-Andover and was chairman of the District 31 School Board.
-A practising physician in his hometown area, he was chief and president of the medical staff at Hotel-Dieu Saint-Joseph, and a director of the New Brunswick Medical Society.
+He served as a village councillor for Perth-Andover and was chairman of the District 31 School Board.
+During his time as a practising physician in his hometown area, he was chief and president of the medical staff at Hotel-Dieu Saint-Joseph, and a director of the New Brunswick Medical Society.

-He was elected to the Legislative Assembly of New Brunswick in 1987 and re-elected in 1991, 1995, a 1997 by-election, 1999, 2003 and 2006.
-He was currently Dean of the House from 2006 to 2010.
+Kennedy was elected to the Legislative Assembly of New Brunswick in 1987 and re-elected in 1991, 1995, a 1997 by-election, 1999, 2003 and 2006.
+He was Dean of the House from 2006 to 2010.

-He represented the electoral district of Victoria-Tobique until his defeat in the 2010 election and also practices medicine as a family physician.
+He represented the electoral district of Victoria-Tobique until his defeat in the 2010 election and also practiced medicine as a family physician.

+Kennedy died in his hometown of Southern Victoria, New Brunswick, on March 24, 2026, at the age of 76.